-Access Copyright Foundation grants are administered by the Saskatchewan Arts Board.
-Applications are submitted through the Arts Board's Smart Simple online grant portal that may be accessed through our website, https://acfoundation.ca/.
+Access Copyright Foundation grants are administered by SK Arts.
+Applications are submitted through SK Arts' Smart Simple online grant portal that may be accessed through our website, https://acfoundation.ca/.
 Please register well in advance of the deadline.
 If you have applied before for an Access Copyright Foundation grant, you will already have a user profile in the system.
 Your applicant profile will be tied to the email address used in your last application.
 To request a password, click on the Forgot Password? link and a new password will be provided.
-Please contact the Saskatchewan Arts Board at grants@saskartsboard.ca, or call toll-free at 1-800-667-7526 should problems arise.
+Please contact the SK Arts at grants@saskartsboard.ca, or call toll-free at 1-800-667-7526 should problems arise.